 Water damage restoration and repair businesses should constantly evaluate the chemicals and equipment they use in their processes.
 Today, customers are especially conscious of the chemicals that come into their homes.
 As a result, restorers aim to provide green, safe, and even organic products to help restore a water-damaged structure.
 And customers expect it.
-From the product itself down to the packaging, consumers want to work with companies that value both their health and the health of the environment.
+From the product down to the packaging, consumers want to work with companies that value both their health and the environment’s health.

-Homeowners know that improper water damage restoration can result in not only irreparable damage to their house but lingering mold that can negatively affect their families for years to come.
-Today’s consumer realizes the dangers of mold in their home, and they don’t want their loved ones inhaling harsh restoration chemicals either.
+Homeowners know that improper water damage restoration can result in irreparable damage to their houses and lingering mold that can negatively affect their families for years to come.
+Today’s consumers realize the dangers of mold in their home, and they don’t want their loved ones inhaling harsh restoration chemicals.
 When consumer safety and quality service are the priorities, water damage restoration companies will work to provide safe and effective green products for their customers.

 Better Management Practices

 The water damage restoration and repair industry continues to develop and change.
-The entire industry will need to evaluate its leadership and plan to execute an increasingly complex business model.
+The entire industry must evaluate its leadership and plan to execute an increasingly complex business model.
 Evolving customer expectations means businesses need to grow to meet customer demands.

-A critical step to a more organized and thriving industry lies in the Restoration Industry Association’s Advocacy and Government Affairs (AGA) committee.
+The Restoration Industry Association’s Advocacy and Government Affairs (AGA) committee is a critical step to a more organized and thriving industry.
 The effort, announced in 2019, continues to influence the restoration industry for the better.
 The AGA unites the restoration industry and advocates for the best interests of restoration contractors across the country.
 Advocating for restoration contractors’ financial and legal interests, the AGA empowers local firms to do what they do best: serve their customers.

 Training and Education

-In the water damage restoration and repair industry, legal developments are constantly arising.
+Legal developments are constantly arising in the water damage restoration and repair industry.
 New legislation and protocols put a lot of pressure on contractors.
 As a result, we have seen a big emphasis on training and education for individuals in this market.

-The Restoration Industry Association offers training courses to help business owners and their employees gain a thorough knowledge of their specific restoration field.
-This type of education gives restoration contractors the know-how to do the job right the first time around.
+The Restoration Industry Association offers training courses to help business owners and their employees thoroughly understand their specific restoration field.
+This education gives restoration contractors the know-how to do the job right the first time.
 But we also see a need for legal training.
-As restoration laws frequently change, contractors need to keep abreast of new legal developments so they can ensure their team conducts business and carries out protocols according to the most recent legislation.
+As restoration laws frequently change, contractors must keep abreast of new legal developments to ensure their team conducts business and carries out protocols according to the most recent legislation.

-Customers in need of water damage restoration and repair services know that they’re putting their home in that contractor’s hands when they call upon a contractor.
+Customers needing water damage restoration and repair services know that they’re putting their home in that contractor’s hands when they call upon a contractor.
 For that reason, homeowners and property managers look for specific certifications that show a restoration contractor’s legitimacy.
 Restoration contractors seek out these national credentials to prove to their customers that they’re capable of handling anything: